HanJos93/Summative-Assignment-2---Phishing-Quiz/README.md

 <img width="1278" height="1297" alt="image" src="https://github.com/user-attachments/assets/d90ba002-1b93-41d2-9130-834d5a68a2ec" />

+**Figure 3:** Class diagram developed on draw.io

 ## Development

 Before developing the quiz, the questions needed to be determined.
 To do this I used information from the Buckinghamshire Council's own phishing guidance and created questions which included answers relevant and specific to the organisation.
 These questions are stored in quiz_questions.csv.

 With the questions in a .csv file, these needed to be converted to a format easily to read from and manipulate.
-To achieve this I created a module which converts the data from the .csv into a Python dictionary that the main file could call from using the following code.
+To achieve this, I created a module which converts the data from the .csv into a Python dictionary that the main file could call from using the following code.
 ```python
 import csv